-One of the main functions of Disability Services at the college level is to review students’ documentation and meet with students to determine appropriate accommodations.
-Disability Services also engages in check in appointments with students who request meetings during the semester.
+One of the main functions of Accessibility Services at the college level is to review students’ documentation and meet with students to determine appropriate accommodations.
+Accessibility Services also engages in check in appointments with students who request meetings during the semester.
 We connect students to appropriate resources and support students in developing the advocacy skills and self-awareness needed to succeed in college and beyond.

 Accommodations are approved based on the nature of the disability and the documentation provided.
 Some courses and programs of study present specific limitations to accommodations.
 Because of these factors, it is not possible to determine accommodations prior to the intake interview.